CSC8636 : Complex Data Visualization

 Data visualization can be described as the communication of complex data through the use of interactive visual interfaces.
 It is an increasingly important part of data science and aims to bridge the gap between the human and data, by supporting human perception and cognition to make sense of data analytics outputs.

 The aim of this module is to familiarise students with the theoretical underpinnings of visualization techniques for complex data.
-This module will introduce the research methodology which underpins experimental evaluation of visualization approaches.
-Through project work, students will experience the full lifecycle from design of interactive visualization to experimental evaluation of an advanced visualization approach.
+This module will introduce the research methodology which underpins visualization design and evaluation of visualization approaches.
+Through project work, students will experience the full lifecycle from design of interactive visualization to evaluation of an advanced visualization approach.

 Outline Of Syllabus